You have to meet the new mobile comsumer where they are… on the move with smartphones and tablets.

 According to a survey by mobile messaging company Tekelec, text messaging is competing head-to-head with email as the preferred communication method among adults.

 The survey, which collected data from 500 people of all ages in North America and Europe, contained a number of important findings including:

 60% of people over 45 text as often as they make calls from their cell phone.

 32% of people across age groups prefer texting versus 33% who prefer email.

 80% of people across age groups believe texting is quicker than email or voice message for getting a response.

 40% of women communicate mainly via texting versus 30% of men.

 And it’s getting more popular every day.
 That’s why you should add texting to your marketing mix.
 It’s no wonder more and more companies are moving towards mobile marketing as a way to reach their customers.

 How do you ask for subscribers?
 In your advertising.
 In person.
 In handouts.

-And the “phone generation” looks for QR codes so they don’t have to type into the phone, so make sure that QR codes are part of your advertising, product displays, and collateral materials, linking users to web pages, texting systems, and contact information.
+Texting isn’t the whole story.
+The “smartphone generation” looks for QR codes so they don’t have to type into the phone, so make sure that QR codes are part of your advertising, product displays, and collateral materials, linking users to web pages, texting systems, and contact information.